 What was the goal of doing the documentary on making South Park?
 Is it exclusively for the fans, or to show people the actual labor and creativity that goes into the show?

-South Park is shown all over the world and translated into over 30 languages.
-Was the success of the show forecast in any way imaginable?
+South Park is shown all over the world and translated in over 30 languages, was the success of the show forecasted in any way imaginable?

 We thought we’d be done by six episodes.
 Even in the middle of it, we had no idea.
 We were kind of oblivious.What do you think the future is like for the show?

 We have two-and-a-half years left on our contract, that we know about (again, laughing).
 We’re around for a while.